Chicago Whistleblower Lawyer

 How Much Is the Whistleblower Reward in a Qui Tam Lawsuit?

 The amount of the reward a whistleblower receives depends on several factors.
-Some factors include the amount of funds recovered and whether or not the government intervenes in the case.
+Some factors include the number of funds recovered and whether or not the government intervenes in the case.
 In cases where the government intervenes and recovers funds through settlement or trial, the whistleblower (known as the relator) is entitled to 15 to 25 percent of the recovery.
 In successful cases where the government does not intervene, the whistleblower reward is 25 to 30 percent of the recovery.

 Chicago Whistleblower Attorneys Help Stop Fraud Against the Government